AlisonV2/av2-task-manager/README.md

 'Bearer <access_token>'

 - POST /tasks : Create a new task
-- GET /tasks : Get all tasks
+- GET /tasks : Get all tasks for current user
-- GET /tasks/:id : Get a task by id
+- GET /tasks/:id : Get a task by id for current user
-- PUT /tasks/:id : Update a task by id
+- PUT /tasks/:id : Update a task by id for current user
-- DELETE /tasks/:id : Delete a task by id
+- DELETE /tasks/:id : Delete a task by id for current user

 ## Documentation